 Bring Form 1 along, and turn up promptly.
 The on-call transplant coordinator will give you instructions.
 Go to Theatre 7 and 8 and ask when it is likely to start and what the situation is.

 It is useful to take some food/money for food, and a book/ipod as you may be waiting around.

 If you are called up but the transplant is cancelled you still get paid.
 You will need still need to fill out the forms.

 The need for students from the transplant rota is really variable!
 It is probably more likely you won’t be called up on your day.
 This means you can still make plans and socialise (rather than wait anxiously by the phone) but don’t go far from Addenbrooke’s, and don’t drink alcohol.

 Filling out the forms:

 There are examples of filled out forms in the transplant folder, which is held at Clinical School reception.
 Please see these to familiarise yourself with the format.

+I will notify you by email when the forms have been submitted.
 The admin department may take a number of weeks to process your claim.
 If you have not heard anything within three months of filing your claim, feel free to email me and I will do my best to help.

 In April 2013 HMRC (Her Majesty’s Revenue and Customs) have changed national laws such that there is now no student exemption for taxation.
 The way the new system works is that at the end of the tax year (April) they will automatically calculate your total earnings, and contact you a couple of months after this with a rebate (e.g. a posted cheque) of all the excess tax you were charged.
 This is likely to occur in May-July.
 You will therefore receive £40 shortly after doing the transplant, and £10 at the beginning of the next tax year.